Karin Larsson: Life of Karin Bergöo

 In Grez-sur-Loing, where she was a friend of Julia Beck, she met Carl Larsson; they fell in love and in 1883 returned to Stockholm and were married.
 They then returned together to Grez-sur-Loing, where their first child, Suzanne, was born in 1884.
 The following year, they returned to Sweden.

 In 1888 the Larssons went to Paris, on the suggestion of Pontus Fürstenberg of Gothenburg, who wanted a large painting by Carl to add to his art collection.
-They left their two children with Karin's parents in Hallsberg, and upon their return a year later, decorated the Bergöös' new house.
+They left their two children with Karin's parents in Hallsberg, and upon their return a year later, she decorated the Bergöös' new house.
 They then moved into Lilla Hyttnäs, a cottage in Sundborn near Falun where her father had been born.
 They enlarged it as their family grew to include 8 children, and it became known as Carl Larsson-gården.
 Carl died in 1919; after Karin's death in 1928, the cottage became a biographical museum.
 As they came to need still more space, they also designed two guest cottages.